slcs-jsc/mptrac/docs/manual/references.md

 You can cite the source code of MPTRAC by using the DOI <https://doi.org/10.5281/zenodo.4400597>.
 This DOI represents all versions of MPTRAC, and will always resolve to the latest one.
 Specific DOIs for each release of MPTRAC can be found on the Zenodo web site.

-This is a list of selected papers in which MPTRAC was applied:
+This is a list of papers in which MPTRAC was applied:

 Cai, Z., Griessbach, S., and Hoffmann, L.: Improved estimation of volcanic SO2 injections from satellite retrievals and Lagrangian transport simulations: the 2019 Raikoke eruption, Atmos.
 Chem.
 Phys., 22, 6787–6809, <https://doi.org/10.5194/acp-22-6787-2022>, 2022.

+Hoffmann, L. and Spang, R.: An assessment of tropopause characteristics of the ERA5 and ERA-Interim meteorological reanalyses, Atmos.
+Chem.
+Phys., 22, 4019–4046, https://doi.org/10.5194/acp-22-4019-2022, 2022.

 Mishra, M.K., Hoffmann, L., Thapliyal, P.K.: Investigations on the Global Spread of the Hunga Tonga-Hunga Ha’apai Volcanic Eruption Using Space-Based Observations and Lagrangian Transport Simulations.
 Atmosphere, 13, 2055, <https://doi.org/10.3390/atmos13122055>, 2022.